|

 general principle, it is a good idea to give pupils the

-opportunity to see and hear the video again in any session
+opportunity to see and hear the film again in any session

 where you are introducing a brand new section of vocabulary